cmstas/NtupleTools/lumiUtils/README.md

 # Luminosity utililities

 ## Setup/background
+**Only read this section if you want to host your own instance of this, otherwise, my file (the default in `lumi_utils.py`) is always current and usable.**
 It's a huge pain to log into lxplus to run brilcalc since the developers seem to not want to make it easily available outside the CERN firewall.
 So, I have a cron job on lxplus that runs brilcalc every 24 hrs and hosts the output at http://namin.web.cern.ch/namin/lumis_skim.tar.gz.
 I also have a cronjob on the uaf to curl this into the file /home/users/namin/dataTuple/2016D/NtupleTools/dataTuple/lumis/lumis_skim.csv.
 The columns are run,lumi,timestamp,lumidelivered(pb),lumirecorded(pb).
 The scripts here take this file and parse it.

-**Only if you want to host your own instance of this, then follow the next few lines, otherwise, my file (the default) is always current and usable.**

-The file is generated on lxplus using a script with contents
+The file is generated on lxplus using a script (`do.sh`) with contents
 ```bash
 /afs/cern.ch/user/n/namin/.local/bin/brilcalc lumi --begin 272000 --normtag=/afs/cern.ch/user/l/lumipro/public/normtag_file/normtag_DATACERT.json --byls -u /pb --output-style csv > lumis.csv
 /usr/bin/python /afs/cern.ch/user/n/namin/lumi/skim.py